 In addition to litigation and trial work, his practice includes risk assessment and counseling, alternative dispute resolution, and administrative proceedings.
 Michael frequently writes and speaks on trust and estate litigation topics and is active in bar leadership and committee work.

-Michael is recognized as a “standout individual” by the Legal 500 US 2021 and is ranked in the 2022 and the 2021 Chambers High Net Worth guides in the area of Private Wealth Disputes.
+Michael has been recognized in the Chambers High Net Worth Guide in the area of Private Wealth Disputes - California since 2021.
+He is recognized as a “standout individual” by the Legal 500 US in 2021.
 He has also been selected as a “Minority Leader of Influence” by the Los Angeles Business Journal since 2020.

 Mike is extremely knowledgeable about his area of the law and is able to carry that knowledge into effective and realistic solutions to legal problems.